 Judge White referenced a June 2020 National Foundation for American Policy (NFAP) analysis that presented economic data showing the pandemic had not harmed individuals in most technology-related jobs but in jobs in travel, entertainment and restaurants.
-Between January and May 2020, the U.S. unemployment rate in computer occupations had actually declined from 3.0% to 2.5%, which was information available when the administration issued the June 2020 proclamation.8
+Between January and May 2020, the U.S. unemployment rate in computer occupations had actually declined from 3.0% to 2.5%, which was information available when the administration issued a proclamation on June 22, 2020.7